Topological complexity of n points on a tree: Configuration spaces of points on graphs

-\begin{thm}{\rm \cite{AbramsThesis},\cite{AbramsGhrist}}\quad Let $\Gamma$ be a graph with at least $n$ vertices.
+\begin{thm}{\rm \cite{AbramsThesis},\cite{KimKoPark}}\qua Let $\Gamma$ be a graph with at least $n$ vertices.
 Suppose \begin{enumerate} \item each path between distinct vertices of degree not equal to 2 in $\Gamma$ contains at least $n-1$ edges, and \item each loop at a vertex in $\Gamma$ which is not homotopic to a constant map contains at least $n+1$ edges. \end{enumerate} Then, $C^n(\Gamma)$ and $UC^n(\Gamma)$ deformation retract onto $D^n(\Gamma)$ and $UD^n(\Gamma),$ respectively. \end{thm}

+In \cite{AbramsThesis}, Abrams proves a slightly weaker version of Theorem \ref{thm:defretract}, assuming that each path as in item (\ref{defretractppty1}) contains $n+1$ edges, and conjectures the stronger version given here.
+Kim, Ko, and Park prove this conjecture in \cite{KimKoPark}.
 A graph which satisfies these conditions is called \emph{sufficiently subdivided for $n$.} Any graph can be made sufficiently subdivided for any $n$ by adding enough degree-2 vertices; this has no effect on the topology of the graph or either of the topological configuration spaces.
 The following relates the connectivity of a graph $\Gamma$ and the connectivity of the topological configuration spaces:

-\begin{thm}{\rm\cite{AbramsThesis}}\quad Suppose $\Gamma$ is a graph with at least one edge or at least $n+1$ vertices.
+\begin{thm}{\rm\cite{AbramsThesis}}\qua Suppose $\Gamma$ is a graph with at least one edge or at least $n+1$ vertices.
 Then, \begin{enumerate} \item $C^n(\Gamma)$ is path-connected if and only if $\Gamma$ is connected and either \begin{enumerate} \item $n=1,$ \item $n=2$ and $\Gamma$ is not homeomorphic to a closed interval, or \item $n\ge 3$ and $\Gamma$ is not homeomorphic to a closed interval or a circle. \end{enumerate} \item $UC^n(\Gamma)$ is path-connected if and only if $\Gamma$ is connected. \end{enumerate} \end{thm} It follows that if $\Gamma$ is sufficiently subdivided, then in Theorem \ref{thm:connectivity}, $C^n(\Gamma)$ and $UC^n(\Gamma)$ can be replaced with $D^n(\Gamma)$ and $UD^n(\Gamma).$ In fact, Abrams also shows that if $\Gamma$ has at least $n+1$ vertices, then $UD^n(\Gamma)$ is connected if and only if $\Gamma$ is connected, regardless of subdivision.
 If $\Gamma$ has exactly $n$ vertices, one can easily find examples in which $\Gamma$ is disconnected, but $UD^n(\Gamma)$ is a single point (so $UD^n(\Gamma)$ is connected).
 There are less trivial examples in \cite{AbramsThesis} in which $\Gamma$ is connected, while $D^n(\Gamma)$ is disconnected.

 Daniel Farley and Lucas Sabalka have studied extensively the homotopy and homology groups and the cohomology rings of the spaces $UD^n(\Gamma)$ for a sufficiently subdivided tree $\Gamma$ using Forman's discrete Morse theory \cite{Forman}.
 Recall a tree is a simply connected graph.
 We summarize some of their results which will be relevant here.
 From here on, $\Gamma$ is a tree which is sufficiently subdivided for $n$.